 - Sterols: Cholesterol, ceramides

 Humectants are compounds that attract and bind water.
-Some of these substances, like urea, are endogenously present and make up part of the NMF.
-Humectants can hydrate the skin if the humidity is more than 70%, but more commonly, they will draw water from the deeper epidermis and dermis.
-Without concomitant use of an occlusive moisturizer, some humectants can result in an increased transepidermal water loss and exacerbate skin dryness.
+Some of these substances, like urea, are endogenously present and comprise the NMF.
+Humectants can hydrate the skin if the humidity is more than 70%; more commonly, however, they draw water from the deeper epidermis and dermis.
+Some humectants can increase TEWL and exacerbate skin dryness without concomitant use of an occlusive moisturizer.

-Alpha-hydroxy acids (AHAs) are an important group of humectant molecules and have more recently focused on their use as moisturizing agents and cosmetics.
+Alpha-hydroxy acids (AHAs) are an important group of humectant molecules often used as moisturizing agents and in cosmetics.
 AHAs include glycolic and lactic acids.
-These agents impact the water content of the stratum corneum by several mechanisms.
-They are effective humectants.
-They promote desquamation by reducing corneocyte cohesion and also improve the barrier function by increasing levels of ceramides.
-Lactic acid has been used topically at concentrations up to 12% in the treatment of ichthyosis and dry skin for many years.
+These agents impact the water content of the stratum corneum by several mechanisms; in addition to being effective humectants, AHAs promote desquamation by reducing corneocyte cohesion and also improve barrier function by increasing levels of ceramides.
+Lactic acid has been used topically at concentrations up to 12% in treating ichthyosis and dry skin for many years.

 Urea is a component of NMF.
 The addition of urea to moisturizers helps with the absorption of water into the stratum corneum.
 It promotes the desquamation of corneocytes and increases penetration of other topically applied medications.
 It also improves the skin's barrier function and reduces TEWL.
-Urea improves itching and is useful in the treatment of ichthyosis, disorders associated with hyperkeratosis, and atopic dermatitis.
+Urea improves itching and is useful in treating ichthyosis, disorders associated with hyperkeratosis, and atopic dermatitis.

 An emulsifier is another classification of ingredients commonly found in moisturizers.
-It is a molecule that allows for two immiscible substances to exist as a single phase.
+It is a molecule that allows 2 immiscible substances to exist as a single phase.
 The molecules are typically long carbon chains with a polar group.
 Commonly used emulsifiers are fatty acids, like stearic acid.

-When a moisturizer contains humectants, the water content of the skin more rapidly increases, but as mentioned previously, this does not necessarily reduce trans-epidermal water loss.
-Similarly, when using an occlusive agent, the water content of the skin takes a long time to increase, as the water must be drawn from deeper levels of the skin before an improvement takes place.
-The term “cream” traditionally refers to a product containing more occlusive ingredients, whereas a "lotion” contains humectants primarily.
+When a moisturizer contains humectants, the skin's water content increases more rapidly; however, this does not necessarily reduce TEWL.
+Similarly, when using an occlusive agent, the skin's water content takes a long time to increase, as the water must be drawn from deeper levels of the skin before an improvement occurs.
+"Cream" traditionally refers to a product containing more occlusive ingredients, whereas a "lotion" primarily contains humectants.

-Modern moisturizers often contain both occlusives and humectants that contribute to efficacy.
-Understanding the physiology of the skin barrier and how a disease state or circumstance may contribute to dry skin, impaired barrier function, or flaking of the skin can help us choose the best ingredients for a patient.
-The specific balance and combination of ingredients will help achieve a variety of outcomes depending on the desire of the consumer.
+Modern moisturizers often contain both occlusives and humectants that contribute to their efficacy.
+Understanding the physiology of the skin barrier and how a disease state or circumstance may contribute to dry skin, impaired barrier function, or skin flaking can help us choose the best ingredients for a patient.
+The specific balance and combination of ingredients will help achieve various outcomes depending on the consumer's desire.

 Enhancing Healthcare Team Outcomes

-Dry skin affects millions of people and can seriously affect the quality of life.
+Dry skin affects millions of people and can seriously affect their quality of life.
 The use of moisturizers is the simplest way to obtain symptom relief.
 Hence, nurses, pharmacists, and primary care providers should encourage patients to use moisturizers liberally.
-However, patients should be educated to select moisturizers that are free of fragrance; the more chemicals in a moisturizer, the more likely it causes an allergic reaction.
+However, patients should be advised to select fragrance-free moisturizers, as moisturizers with more chemicals increase the likelihood of allergic reactions.